Colin-Whitcomb/homework3/README_hw1.md

  To complete this assignment I worked sequentially through the list provided in the summary.
 In the code, I worked top down adding HTML semantic elements while adjusting the correlating CSS.
 Afterwards, I condensed some lines of CSS to be structured togeter (see screenshot 1).

 Steps 3-5 were more straight forward.
-I added descriptions in alt attributes (including the background img, seen screenshot3), changed the footer h2 tag to h4, and changed the title to "Horiseon - Web Marketing."
+I added descriptions in alt attributes (including the background img, seen in screenshot3), changed the footer h2 tag to h4, and changed the title to "Horiseon - Web Marketing."

 ---
 ## Screenshots